lule75/bwf-api/README.md

 ## Check it out

 ### Access
-The online web app can be accessed at https://raymondmengji.github.io/bwf-api/
+The online web app can be accessed at https://bwfapi.herokuapp.com

-Note: May load main page and JSON metadata slowly initially
+Note: May load main page and JSON metadata slowly at first

 ### Compatability
 Web app accessible across all browsers except for certain IE versions